Bird120/Cpp/Portfolio/README.md

 - `include/`: Contains the header files for the project.
     - `event.hpp`: Defines the structures for events and assets.
     - `portfolio.hpp`: Functions related to portfolio management.
 - `data/`: Placeholder for data files (such as CSV) that will be used for events and assets in future updates (not yet utilized).
+- `images/`: Contains assets like images for documentation purposes.
+    - `output_cpp.png`: Output image of the project.

 ## Project Output

-Here is the project's output after processing events:
+Here is the project's output:

 ![Portfolio Output](./images/output_cpp.png)

 ## How to Run

 1. **Generate Build Files Using CMake:**
    Open a terminal and navigate to the root of the project directory.
 Run the following command to create a build directory and generate the necessary files:

 ```bash
 mkdir build                    # Create a build directory at the root of the project folder